Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 In future, we would like to find lower mass planets at inner discs.
 Since the inner discs are more optically thick, we need to observe at longer wavelengths.
-To find lower mass planets, we also need highly sensitive observations.
+To find lower mass planets, we also need observations with a higher sensitivity.
 Fortunately, ngVLA will meet both requirements.
-Figure \ref{fig:fluxratngvla} shows the flux ratio at the ngVLA bands for low-mass planets at the inner discs.
-To study planets within 5 au, the observation wavelength needs to be $\gtrsim$ 1 cm.
-To detect 1 $M_{\oplus}$ planets, the observations need to detect envelopes with the flux ratio $\sim$ 3\%.
-To reach the disc scale height resolution at the inner disc ($\lesssim$5 au), the resolution needs to be $\lesssim$ 2 mas.
-Since we want the disc to be slightly optically thin, $\lambda=1$ cm or 0.7 cm is preferred.
-Based on the ngVLA specs \footnote{\url{https://ngvla.nrao.edu/page/performance}}, 1 cm and 0.7 cm observations with the 1 mas resolution have the rms of 0.17 and 0.22 $\mu$Jy/beam per hour integration.
-The second and third rows in Figure \ref{fig:fluxratngvla} show that the background flux is 0.01-1 $\mu$Jy over the area of $\pi H^2$.
-With 100 hours integration, We may be able to find $\gtrsim$ 8 $M_{\oplus}$ planets at $\gtrsim$ 10 au.
+Figure \ref{fig:fluxratngvla} shows the envelope's radio flux at the ngVLA bands for low-mass planets at the inner discs.
+To resolve the disc scale height ($\lesssim$1 au) at the inner disc, the resolution needs to be $\lesssim$ 10 mas for a source 100 pc away.
+Based on the ngVLA specs \footnote{\url{https://ngvla.nrao.edu/page/performance}}, 0.3 cm, 0.7 cm and 1 cm observations with the 10 mas resolution have the rms of 0.49, 0.25 and 0.19 $\mu$Jy/beam per hour integration.
+The top three rows in Figure \ref{fig:fluxratngvla} show that, with 100 hours integration, we may be able to find $\gtrsim$ 8 $M_{\oplus}$ planets at $\gtrsim$ 10 au.

-The low-mass planets (1-20 $M_{\oplus}$) should be abundant based on both core-accretion theory and exoplanet statistics (though most exoplanets are discovered close to the central star).
+The low-mass planets (1-20 $M_{\oplus}$) should be abundant based on both core-accretion theory and exoplanet statistics.
 Although it is challenging to detect low-mass planets, we should not be surprised to find them in protoplanetary discs.
-If we think higher-mass planets ($\gtrsim$ Neptune mass) are responsible for most gaps/rings in protoplanetary discs, we can conclude that the higher-mass planets are also abundant.
-If we can constrain the low-mass planet population and compare this population with the high-mass population, we can potentially reconstruct the planet evolutionary history.
-In the protostellar studies, a similar approach was used to constrain that the protostellar infall phase lasts 10$^5$ years since 10\% of the total pre-main-sequence population is protostars \citep{Beichman1986,Kenyon1990}.
+If higher-mass planets ($\gtrsim$ Neptune mass) are responsible for most gaps/rings in protoplanetary discs, the ubiquitous rings in discs suggest that the higher-mass planets are also abundant.
+If we can constrain the low-mass planet population and compare it with the high-mass population, we can potentially reconstruct the planet evolutionary history.
+In the protostellar studies, a similar approach was used to constrain that the protostellar infall phase lasts 10$^5$ years since 10\% of the total pre-main-sequence population ($\lesssim$1 Myr old) is protostars \citep{Beichman1986,Kenyon1990}.